schemen/OpenFormicaria/docs/contrib.md

 This approach allows to create many different inserts for the formicaria for different ant species.
 You can of course further customize the templates if you wish.

 Have a look at `Formicaria/Inserts/` to find PSD templates and already generated ant styles.

+## Helping in other ways

+If you like the design and all the work that already went in, you could consider sponsoring a tea/coffe at [Buymeacoffee](https://www.buymeacoffee.com/schemen) as a motivator!